-In 2015-16 over 83 million tonnes of oils and fats were exported worldwide.
-Within this total, palm oil and palm kernel oil accounted for the largest individual export total at almost 50 million tonnes, significantly ahead of soybean oil, the second largest at just over 13 million tonnes.
-Palm and palm kernel oil also had the highest ratio of export to production at 74%, again materially higher than for any of the other oils or fats.
+In 2016-17 some 85 million tonnes of oils and fats were exported worldwide.
+Within this total, palm oil and palm kernel oil accounted for the largest individual export total at over 50 million tonnes, significantly ahead of soybean oil, the second largest at just over 12 million tonnes.
+Palm and palm kernel oil also had the highest ratio of export to production at 70%, again materially higher than for any of the other oils or fats.

 The 1997/98 El Niño drought had a detrimental effect on the 1998 FFB crop and thus CPO output; this, coupled with the reduction in export supplies from Indonesia, following the imposition by the Indonesian Government of an export ban that was subsequently replaced by an export tax on CPO, lead to a marked decrease in world supply and resulted in downward pressure on worldwide palm oil stocks.
 As a result, international export prices for palm oil were at historically high levels during 1998.